Burton China Readies to Reach New Heights

 Photo courtesy of Burton China

 Working from a Vermont barn in 1977, Jake Burton Carpenter combined elements of skateboarding, surfing, and skiing to found what would become one of the snowboarding industry’s leading brands, Burton.
-Both Jake Burton Carpenter and the brand he founded, have played a central role in establishing snowboarding as the global sensation that it is today.
-Now, 45 years later, ahead of the 2022 Beijing Winter Olympics, Craig Smith, Burton’s China CEO, has once again set the company’s sights on introducing the sport to a new audience.
+Both Jake Burton Carpenter and the brand he founded have played a central role in establishing snowboarding as the global sensation it is today.
+Now, 45 years later, ahead of the 2022 Beijing Winter Olympics, Craig Smith, Burton’s CEO in China, has once again set the company’s sights on introducing the sport to a new audience.

 China Development

 Craig Smith has been with Burton for 23 years, with much of that time spent in Asia.
 He initially joined the company as the Asia Sales Director and went on to manage Burton’s operations in Canada, China, and the Southern Hemisphere.
-By 2010, Smith had taken over the role of General Manager of Burton’s Japan business, which post 1998 Nagano Winer Games, was the most profitable arm of the company.
+By 2010, Smith had taken over the role of General Manager of Burton’s Japan business, which, post the 1998 Nagano Winter Games, was the most profitable arm of the company.
 He eventually went on to oversee the entirety of Burton’s international operations.
-In 2018, Smith remembers, an opportunity to return to China presented itself with a call from founder Jake Burton Carpenter, “Jake called me up and told me ‘Craig, China is really f****king important.
+In 2018, Smith remembers, an opportunity to return to China presented itself with a call from founder Jake Burton Carpenter.
+“Jake called me up and told me, ‘Craig, China is really important.
 I hope I can find someone I trust to take over there.’
 And those were my marching orders, his way of saying, pack your bags.”

-Burton has been selling products in China since 2002, but they were officially established as a Whole Foreign Owned Enterprise (WFOE) in 2013.
+Burton has been selling products in China since 2002, but they were officially established as a Wholly Foreign-Owned Enterprise (WFOE) in 2013.
 Smith says a significant part of Burton’s larger China strategy has been patience.
-“We’ve focused on longer term investments like building key relationships,” he says.
+“We’ve focused on longer-term investments like building key relationships,” he says.
 One example of this is the partnership Burton established with the Chinese National Snowboard Team in 2006.
-Today, Burton has the distinction of being the longest running sponsor of the national team.
+Today, Burton has the distinction of being the longest-running sponsor of the national team.
 As these long-term strategies begin to pay dividends, Burton is well positioned to scale their operations for the inevitable market boom.
-“In 2013 things started to warm up with investment at resorts.
+“In 2013, things started to warm up with investment at resorts.
 Finally, in 2015, with the announcement of the 2022 Beijing Winter Olympics, that’s when we knew the fuse was lit,” says Smith.
-Since then, Burton has invested more heavily in China, for example, the company added 12 additional staff members to their China office.
-Smith says that Burton also increasingly shifted focus toward market research and education, “We learned about the Chinese consumer, the touch points that are important to them, and we could do as a company to connect with them in different ways.”
+Since then, Burton has invested more heavily in China.
+For example, the company added 12 additional staff members to their China office.
+Smith says that Burton also increasingly shifted focus toward market research and education, “We learned about the Chinese consumer, the touchpoints that are important to them, and what we could do as a company to connect with them in different ways.”

 Craig Smith rides at the Genting Resort Secret Garden in Zhangjiakou